phubbard/tgn-whisperer/README.md

 3. Whisper.cpp binary and associated language model
 4. Python + xmltodict for generating output

+Makefiles are tricky to write and debug.
+I might need [remake](https://remake.readthedocs.io/en/latest/) at some point.
+The [makefile tutorial here](https://makefiletutorial.com/) was essential at several points - suffix rewriting, basename built-in, phony, etc. You can do a _lot_ with a Makefile very concisely, and the result is robust, portable and durable.
+And fast.

 ### Optional - wordcloud

 I was curious as to how this'd look, so I used the Python wordcloud tool.
 A bit fussy